 "In addition to operational support, our customers get significant added value in particular through comprehensive quality assurance, comparison of application data with all relevant allocation rules, review of special rules, observation of legislative developments and administration of the application process, as well as our role as a contact and discussion partner for emissions trading-specific issues."

-Thomas Mühlpointner is a member of the management of FutureCamp Climate.
-He is an expert in all questions around the EU ETS and, since starting work for FutureCamp in 2003, he has supported facility operators regarding European emissions allowance trading.
+Thomas Mühlpointner Thomas Mühlpointner is a member of the management of FutureCamp Climate.
+He is an expert in all questions regarding national and EU emissions trading as well as fuel emissions trading (BEHG).
+Since the beginning of his work for FutureCamp in 2003, he has been supporting plant operators in European emissions trading and advising directly or indirectly affected companies on national emissions trading.

 Download: Services EU Emissions Trading